 The contractor should include a plan for public engagement in their proposal.
-Among the potential public engagement activities that should be considered (though not all are required to be included in the proposal) are key person interviews, an interactive website, updates to adjacent municipalities (specifically, Evergreen Park, Chicago Ridge and Bridgeview) where impacted, and plan commission or board meetings, open houses, and public meetings.
+Among the potential public engagement activities that should be considered (though not all are required to be included in the proposal) are key person interviews, an interactive website, updates to adjacent municipalities where impacted, and plan commission or board meetings, open houses, and public meetings.
 Consultants are encouraged to propose other innovative public engagement methods as well.
-There should be at least three public open houses and/or public workshops scheduled during the year-long process, including an initial public meeting, visioning workshop, and open house to present plan recommendations; contractors can propose additional opportunities as well but should include at least three.
+There should be at least three public open houses and/or public workshops scheduled during the year-long process, including an initial public meeting, visioning workshop, and open house to present plan recommendations; contractors can propose additional opportunities as well but should include at least these three.